 In the European Economic Area, or EEA, in vitro medical devices are currently required to conform with the essential requirements of the European Union Directive on in vitro diagnostic medical devices (Directive No 98/79/EC, as amended).
-To demonstrate compliance with the essential requirements, the manufacturer roust undergo a conformity assessment procedure.
-The conformity assessment varies according to the type of medical devices and its classification.
-The conformity assessment or in vitro diagnostic medical devices and its classification.
-The conformity assessment or in vitro diagnostic medical devices and its classification.
-The conformity assessment or in vitro diagnostic medical devices and its classification.
-The conformity entiting the manufacturer to affix the CE mark to its products and to sell them throughout the EEA.
+To demonstrate compliance with the essential requirements, the manufacturer must undergo a conformity assessment procedure.
+The conformity assessment varies according to the type of medical device and its classification.
+The conformity assessment of in vitro diagnostic medical devices can require the intervention of an accredited EEA Notified Body.
+If successful, the conformity assessment concludes with the drawing up by the manufacturer of an EC Declaration of Conformity entitling the manufacturer to affix the CE mark to its products and to sell them throughout the EEA.
 On April 5, 2017, the EU adopted the new In Vitro Device Regulation (EU) 2017/746, or IVDR, which repeals and replaces Directive No 98/79/EC.
 Unlike directives, which must be implemented into the national laws of the EU member states, a regulation is directly applicable, i.e., without the need for adoption of EU member state laws implementing them, in all EEA member states.
 The IVDR, among other things, is intended to establish a uniform, transparent, predictable and sustainable regulatory framework across the EU for in vitro diagnostic medical devices and ensure a high level of safety and health while supporting innovation.
 The IVDR will not become fully applicable until five years following its entry into force.
 Once applicable, the IVDR will among other things:

-- strengthen the rules on placing devices on the market and reinforce surveillance once they are available; - establish explicit provisions on manufacturers' responsibilities for the follow-up of the quality, performance and safety of devices placed on the market; - improve the traceability of medical devices throughout the supply chain to the end-user or patient through a unique identification number; and - set up a central database to provide patients, healthcare professionals and the public with comprehensive information on products available in the EU.
+- strengthen the rules on placing devices on the market and reinforce surveillance once they are available; - establish explicit provisions on manufacturers' responsibilities for the follow-up of the quality, performance and safety of devices placed on the market; - · improve the traceability of medical devices throughout the supply chain to the end-user or patient through a unique identification number; and - set up a central database to provide patients, healthcare professionals and the public with comprehensive information on products available in the EU.